Chapter 1: The Two Strangers

 At the mention of her name, Birdie jumped and rushed up the rest of the steps.
 Evidently, she had more of a brain than both of her parents combined, and she had enough sense to avoid the pair of jackanapes.
 Being introduced to them was entirely out of the question.

-"We would simply love to meet her.
+"We would simply love to make her acquaintance.
 Wouldn't we, Regulus?"

 "Uh-huh!
 I mean– yes, we sure would."